 In a surgical extraction, your dentist will cut into the gums and bone tissue to access the tooth that needs to be pulled.
 Sometimes the tooth can be extracted whole, but other times it will need to be cut up into parts that can be removed more easily.

-Always be sure to follow your dentist’s instructions for aftercare.
+Always be sure to follow your dentist’s in Portland instructions for aftercare.
 You can take over-the-counter anti-inflammatory medications to manage the discomfort, swelling, and pain that is to be expected in conjunction with some ice packs on the cheek.

 Use gauze to encourage the blood to clot and be careful with eating.
 Avoid chewing on the side of the mouth where your tooth was pulled until the wound heals.